-On a seasonal basis, a 17,000 square foot space in Middlesex School's Atkins Athletic Center is transformed into tennis courts in summer and a hockey rink in winter.
-Middlesex School received a high efficiency lighting rebate from Concord Light when the School replaced sixty 1,000 watt metal halide lamps in the hockey/tennis area with high efficiency fluorescent fixtures that use one-third less energy.
-The reduction in lighting energy consumption will help the School achieve its goal of cutting its carbon footprint by at least 20%.
+A 17,000 square foot space in Middlesex School's Atkins Athletic Center serves as a tennis courts in summer and a hockey rink in winter.
+Middlesex School received a high efficiency lighting rebate from Concord Light when the school replaced sixty 1,000 watt metal halide lamps in the hockey/tennis area with high efficiency fluorescent fixtures that use one-third less energy.
+The reduction in lighting energy consumption will help the school achieve its goal of cutting its carbon footprint by at least 20%.

 CMLP has funding available for lighting rebates, and can also provide technical assistance to businesses interested in upgrading to more efficient lighting.
 For more information visit the Commercial Lighting page to learn more about the high efficiency lighting program.